warmlogic/TOM/README.md

 ## Usage

-We provide two programs:
+We provide three programs, in order of importance:

-- `assess_topics.py`: Produces artifacts used for estimating the optimal number of topics
+1. `assess_topics.py`: Produce artifacts used for estimating the optimal number of topics
-- `build_topic_model_browser.py`: Runs a local web server and generates a web browser application for exploring the corpus and topic model
+2. `build_topic_model_browser.py`: Run a local web server and generate a web browser-based application for exploring the topic model and corpus
+3. `infer_topics.py`: Simply train and save topic models for a range of numbers of topics

 Both of these run based on your configuration file.
 Copy the `config_template.ini` file to `config.ini` and set it up as desired.